 As Colorado’s ag chief, she oversees 300 employees across eight divisions, including the state fair and plant and livestock health.
 She takes the job, which paid $167,000 last year, according to the Denver Business Journal, at a time when climate change and water scarcity pose major challenges to western farmers.

 She does not view her age, gender or urban roots as barriers in her new role.
 She believes her willingness to listen is more important than where she comes from.
 “I see people with struggles.
 And I have compassion for their struggles.
 And I have an interest in understanding how we can provide services to alleviate what they’re up against,” Greenberg said.

+This story is part of a series of ongoing conversations with key cabinet heads inside the new Polis administration.
+Find out interviews with Dan Gibbs, of the Department of Natural Resources, here, and Will Toor, of the Colorado Energy Office, here.
 The Colorado Independent sat with Greenberg in her Broomfield office, the department’s headquarters.
 We talked about how she’s settling into the new digs, her history of sleeping overnight in her car, and what challenges to farming in Colorado keep her up at night.

 The following transcript of our conversation, which included a phone interview, was edited for clarity and length.

 The Independent: You’re the first female commissioner for the Department of Agriculture.
 What has the reception been like?

 Greenberg: Overall really positive. … I am among at least 13 women holding this position across the country, which I believe is the highest number to date.
 It’s been so exciting to be out meeting young women in agriculture — exemplifying, illustrating and hammering home that ag is a place for women to be in leadership positions.